Five top tips for Clearing success

 You don’t have to wait for results day to find out what courses are available in Clearing.
 Most universities will publish their course vacancies on 5 July.
 Like Kent, some universities allow you to pre-register for vacancy information too.

-You’ll need to put the early bird to shame on results day and be ready for when hotlines open – usually at 8am.
-You’re less likely to miss out on the course you want if you apply early, so have a few universities in mind that you can contact as soon as you get your results.
-This brings us nicely onto our second top tip...
+Do whatever you can to be ready for when hotlines open – usually at 8am.
+You’re less likely to miss out on the course you want if you apply early, so get a plan of action ready and call us as soon as you get your results.

 2 - Do the prep work

-Clearing won’t feel as stressful if you lay the groundwork.
-Spend some time researching what’s available and look at the nitty-gritty course detail as you did for your initial application:
+Spend some time researching what’s available and look at course detail as you did for your initial application:

 • Do the modules interest you?